Shareholder capitalism cannot be a prime objective

 «There were a lot of people debating the Milton Friedman ideology.
 We were still struggling with that as a paradigm,» she says.

-He notes that Earth Overshoot Day – «the day we use up all the resources that this planet can replenish» – is July 29th, and occurring earlier every year, meaning that we’re using about 60 % more resources than the world can replenish.
+He notes that Earth Overshoot Day – «the day we use up all the resources that this planet can replenish» – is now July 29th, occurring earlier every year, meaning that we’re consuming about 60 % more resources than the natural systems can restore.

 «People have realised that being in fight with nature is not a fight we are going to win.
 We have economic systems that malfunction, and then business cannot function.»